 Coupons are a proven way to increase sales and Fresh Relevance supports personalized coupons for your emails and on eCommerce sites.
 Now marketers and retailers can personalise the content of coupons based the on the shopping behaviours of existing customers and new visitors, such as browsing habits on the website and recent purchases.
 Read More.

-The new Fresh Relevance coupon feature makes use of easy-to-manage Slot Rules, making it quick and simple to create and distribute.
-Read More.
+The new Fresh Relevance coupon feature makes use of easy-to-manage marketing rules, making it quick and simple to create and distribute.

 - Hourly coupons – Use a single slot to display the current hourly coupon.

 - Cascading offers – As shoppers buy more they get to see successively more valuable coupons.